2020 Summer Olympics

-Originally scheduled to take place from 24 July to 9 August 2020, the event was postponed to 2021 on 24 March 2020 due to the global COVID-19 pandemic, the first such instance in the history of the Olympic Games (previous games had been cancelled but not rescheduled).
-However, the event retained the Tokyo 2020 branding for marketing purposes.
-It was largely held behind closed doors with no public spectators permitted due to the declaration of a state of emergency in the Greater Tokyo Area in response to the pandemic, the first and only Olympic Games to be held without official spectators.
-The Games were the most expensive ever, with total spending of over $20 billion.
+Originally scheduled to take place from 24 July to 9 August 2020, the Tokyo Games were postponed until 2021 on 24 March 2020 as a result of the global COVID-19 pandemic, the first such instance in the history of the Olympic Games that the games postponed (some previous editions had been cancelled but not rescheduled).
+However, the Tokyo 2020 branding was retained for marketing purposes.
+The events were largely held behind closed doors with no public spectators permitted due to the declaration of a state of emergency in the Greater Tokyo Area in response to the pandemic, the only Olympic Games to be held without official spectators.
+As a consequence of the postponement and the additional challenges caused by the pandemic, the 2020 Games were the most costly ever, with a total expenditure of over $20 billion.

-The Games were the fourth Olympic Games to be held in Japan, following the 1964 Summer Olympics (Tokyo), 1972 Winter Olympics (Sapporo), and 1998 Winter Olympics (Nagano).
+The 2020 Games were the fourth Olympics to be held in Japan, following the 1964 Summer Olympics (Tokyo), the 1972 Winter Olympics (Sapporo), and the 1998 Winter Olympics (Nagano).
 Tokyo became the first city in Asia to hold the Summer Olympic Games twice.
 The 2020 Games were the second of three consecutive Olympics to be held in East Asia, following the 2018 Winter Olympics in Pyeongchang, South Korea and preceding the 2022 Winter Olympics in Beijing, China.
-Due to the one-year postponement, Tokyo 2020 was the first and only Olympic Games to have been held in an odd-numbered year and the first Summer Olympics since 1900 to be held in a non-leap year.
+Because of the one-year postponement, Tokyo 2020 is the only Olympic Games to have taken place in an odd-numbered year.

-New events were introduced in existing sports, including 3x3 basketball, freestyle BMX and mixed gender team events in a number of existing sports, as well as the return of madison cycling for men and an introduction of the same event for women.
-New IOC policies also allowed the host organizing committee to add new sports to the Olympic program for just one Games.
-The disciplines added by the Japanese Olympic Committee were baseball and softball, karate, sport climbing, surfing and skateboarding, the last four of which made their Olympic debuts, and the last three of which will remain on the Olympic program.
+New events were introduced in existing sports, including 3x3 basketball, freestyle BMX and mixed-gender team events in a number of existing sports, as well as the return of madison cycling for men and an introduction of the same event for women.
+New IOC policies allowed the host city's organizing committee to add new sports to the Olympic program for just one Games.
+The disciplines added by the Japanese Olympic Committee were baseball and softball, karate, sport climbing, surfing and skateboarding; the last four of these were making their Olympic debuts, and the last three have remained on the Olympic program.

-The United States topped the medal count by both total golds (39) and total medals (113), with China finishing second by both respects (38 and 89).
-Host nation Japan finished third, setting a record for the most gold medals and total medals ever won by their delegation at an Olympic Games with 27 and 58.
-Great Britain finished fourth, with a total of 22 gold and 64 medals.
+The United States topped the medal table both by gold (39) and total medals (113), with China finishing second (38 and 89).
+Host nation Japan finished third, setting a record for the most gold and overall medals won by their delegation at an Olympic Games with 27 and 58.
+Great Britain finished fourth, with 22 gold and 64 total medals.
 The Russian delegation competing as the ROC finished fifth with 20 gold medals and third in the overall medal count, with 71 medals.
 Bermuda, the Philippines and Qatar won their first-ever Olympic gold medals.
 Burkina Faso, San Marino and Turkmenistan also won their first-ever Olympic medals.